BIM Organizational Structures 101

 The first thing I will discuss is: what is an organizational structure?
 Here is a definition according to Wikipedia (Wikipedia, 2021):

+An organizational structure defines how activities such as task allocation, coordination, and supervision are directed toward the achievement of organizational aims.
 Organizational structure affects organizational action and provides the foundation on which standard operating procedures and routines rest.
 It determines which individuals get to participate in which decision-making processes, and thus to what extent their views shape the organization’s actions.

 In simple terms, it is a chart that outlines the structure of the departments and team members based on their roles and responsibilities.
 It is usually portrayed in an organizational chart format, which is defined as follows (Wikipedia, 2021):